dextervp/gittest/README.txt

-changes made in this branch
+.....only exist in this branch